270-NN_FACULTY - Assistant Professor

 A cover letter addressing qualifications for this position

-Names, addresses, and contact information of three references who can address your history of and potential for excellence in research, teaching, and service.
-Letters will be requested at a later time.
+Names, addresses, and contact information of at least three references who can address your history of and potential for excellence in research, teaching, and service (letters will be requested at a later time)

 WASHINGTON STATE UNIVERSITY IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EDUCATOR AND EMPLOYER.
 Members of ethnic minorities, women, special disabled veterans, veterans of the Vietnam-era, recently separated veterans, and other protected veteran, persons of disability and/or persons age 40 and over are encouraged to apply.